 If there's one word that describes the CL road experience, it's silken.
 On smooth surfaces it feels as if it's riding on glass.
 Some vibration or road harshness must be penetrating the hushed cabin, but it just doesn't feel like it.
 The sportier BMW 6 Series coupes register bumps harder and reveal surface imperfections far more acutely.
 In the Benz, the smaller road irregularities get glossed over.
 Over larger bumps the ride is less supple than you might expect, almost firm, but not enough to inspire the driver to attack the curves.

 The steering has a ball-of-silk feel, less sharp than in the BMW and more relaxed in its responses.
 Though the steering effort rises with road speed, the feeling remains comfortable, smooth and luxuriously isolated rather than sports-car sharp.
 This is a car that works its way down a winding road with grace and stability, and the active suspension keeps it cornering quite flat.
-But the CL doesn't communicate the sense of the road in the way that great sports sedans do.
-It never gives you the urge to get aggressive, as a BMW 3 Series would.
+But the CL doesn't communicate the sense of the road or give you the urge to get aggressive in the way that great sports sedans do.

 On the highway, the CL's German DNA is fully in evidence.
 It has a commanding, solid feel and is dead stable even at extra-legal speed.
 It's in these upper speed ranges that you notice that wind noise has hardly increased at all.
 This is autobahn breeding at work.